How to Run a Game Jam

 Make sure latecomers don’t feel left out.
 Find them a seat and power, introduce them to nearby jammers, give them the rundown of where you’re at in the schedule and find out what they’re going to work on.

-Keep coffee flowing, help maintain a clean jam space, pick up food from caterer or restaurant, and answer technical questions.
-If volunteers are also acting as mentors, have them read Mentor and Volunteer Guidelines.
+Keep coffee flowing, help maintain a clean jam space, find dongles and power bars, pick up food from caterer or restaurant or greet and guide them in, and answer logistical questions.

 Getting Jammers Unstuck: Working in a spiral

 Start with the simplest mechanic in your game, and work in small chunks.
 Get one feature working completely before adding complexity.
 Build on complete features to work them into your game system, testing as you go.
 Examples:

 - Twine: A very simplified version of your full game - 4 rooms instead of 40.
 Or, start with a simplified outline in a writing program.